 North of the Arctic Circle, you will encounter some of the cleanest air in the world and with it comes a stunning clarity of light.
 What’s more, in the height of summer, you’ll have 24 hours of daylight to bear watch in Finland’s forests, hike with sled dogs in Swedish Lapland, explore Norway’s northern fjords and marvel at Iceland’s remarkable geology.

 The Midnight Sun can be a tad disorientating at first.Read more

 If you live somewhere with guaranteed darkness then full daylight in the early hours of the morning can seem a bit odd at first.
 However, all this daylight is terribly energising and you’ll find plenty in Northern Scandinavia, Iceland, Greenland and North America to fill the never-ending day.

 It doesn’t have to be bucket list items that fill your time either.
 If you are struggling to get some shut-eye then how about a wilderness walk at midnight or a freshwater swim in one of Scandinavia’s numerous lakes?
 You can do these things whenever you want because there is always daylight.

 Where can I see the Midnight Sun?

-In Iceland too, you can experience this period of 24-hour daylight even though the sun dips beneath the horizon (for around 28 minutes), from the beginning of June until the beginning of July; so if you need your sunshine fix we are sure to have the trip to suit you.
-In the area around Akureyri you can explore the remote north around the solstice on the 21st June or on one of the cruises which circumnavigate this unique island during the same period.
+In Iceland, you can experience this period of 24-hour daylight even though the sun dips beneath the horizon (for around 28 minutes), from the beginning of June until the beginning of July; so if you need your sunshine fix we are sure to have the trip to suit you.
+In the area around Akureyri, you can explore the remote north on one of our cruises which circumnavigate the entire island during the same period.

 The same applies to many of our holidays in Alaska and the Yukon.
-Whilst officially we cannot state that you will see the Midnight Sun, you certainly will be able to see an awful lot 24-hours a day; so setting up camp on our Yukon Canoe Safari will be nice and simple!
+Whilst officially we cannot state that you will see the Midnight Sun, you will certainly experience an awful lot of daylight.
+It certainly makes tasks such as setting up camp on our Yukon Canoe Safari all the easier!